Chimes at Midnight: Plot

-The two armies meet in the Battle of Shrewsbury (1403), but Falstaff hides in shrubs for most of the conflict.
-After a long and bloody fight, the King's men win the battle, after which Hotspur and Hal meet alone and duel; as Falstaff watches, Hal kills Hotspur.
-Henry sentences Worcester to death and takes his men as prisoners.
-Falstaff brings Hotspur's body to Henry, claiming that he killed Hotspur; Henry does not believe Falstaff, instead looking disapprovingly at Hal and the ignoble company he keeps.
+The two armies meet in the Battle of Shrewsbury, but Falstaff hides in shrubs for most of the conflict.
+After a long, bloody fight, the king's men win the battle, after which Hotspur and Hal meet alone and duel; as Falstaff watches, Hal kills Hotspur.
+Henry sentences Worcester to death and takes his men prisoner.
+Falstaff brings Hotspur's body to Henry, claiming that he killed Hotspur; Henry does not believe him, looking disapprovingly at Hal and the ignoble company he keeps.

 The narrator explains that all of Henry IV's rebellious enemies had been killed by 1408, but that Henry's health has begun to deteriorate.
 At the castle, Henry becomes upset when told that Hal is once again spending time with Falstaff, and collapses.
 Hal visits the castle and discovers that Henry is sicker than he had realized.
 Hal vows to Henry to be a good and noble king.
 Henry finally has faith in Hal and advises him on how to be a king.
 Henry dies and Hal tells his men that he is now King Henry V.

-Falstaff, Shallow and Silence sit in front of a warm fire, continuing from the first scene of the film.
+Falstaff, Shallow, and Silence sit in front of the fire, continuing the film's first scene.
 They receive news of Henry IV's death and that Hal's coronation will be held that morning.
-Falstaff becomes ecstatic and goes directly to the castle, thinking that he will become a great and powerful nobleman under King Henry V. At the coronation, Falstaff cannot contain his excitement and interrupts the entire ceremony, announcing himself to Hal.
+Falstaff becomes ecstatic and goes directly to the castle, thinking he will become a great and powerful nobleman under Henry V. At the coronation, Falstaff cannot contain his excitement and interrupts the ceremony, announcing himself to Hal.
 Hal turns his back on Falstaff and proclaims that he is now finished with his former lifestyle.
-As Falstaff looks up at Hal with a mixture of pride and despair, the new king banishes Falstaff.
-The coronation continues into the castle as Falstaff walks away, stating that he will be sent for that evening.
-That night, Falstaff dies at the Boar's Head Tavern, and his friends mourn him, saying that he died of a broken heart.
-The narrator explains that Hal went on to become a good and noble king.
+As Falstaff looks up at Hal with a mixture of pride and despair, the new king banishes him.
+The coronation continues into the castle as Falstaff walks away, claiming he will be sent for that evening.
+That night, Falstaff dies at the Boar's Head Tavern, and his friends mourn him, saying he died of a broken heart.
+Hal goes on to become a good and noble king.